 Ideal for: Anyone who loves meeting people and making them feel welcome.

-Need to know: You’ll need to be comfortable handling money, and using our modern tills (full training will be given).
+Need to know: You’ll need to be comfortable handling money, meeting people, and answering their questions

-Ideal for: Volunteers who enjoy meeting our visitors and being at the heart of the action.
+Ideal for: Anyone who enjoys a less physically demanding role, but still enjoys meeting and talking to our visitors, and being in the heart of the railway.

 We’re very proud of our historic carriages which form the most complete collection of any heritage railway in Britain.
 Some were saved at the end of steam in 1966, whilst others have been painstakingly restored after years as chalets or garden sheds.
 We have skilled carpenters, upholsterers, painters and metalworkers who work with our extensive team of volunteers to achieve magnificent results.